ocean-tracking-network/node-manager-training/_episodes/30_near_real_time_qc_process.md

 #### below topics can be on a separate lesson.

-- "How to access researchers' NRT data?"
+- "How do I get access to collaborating researchers' NRT data?"
-- "How to match satellite tags from "
+- "How to match satellite tags to metadata in my Node"
 - "Satellite data providers, programs, PTTs and UUIDs"

 objectives:
-- "Understand near-real-time animal location data"
+- "Understand how to collect, process and quality-control near-real-time animal location data"
-- "Understand satillite tags and vendors"
+- "Understand the differences between the major satellite tags models and vendors"
-- "Understand the purpose of ArgosQC and configuration parameters"
+- "Understand the purpose of ArgosQC in the data pipeline, and what its configuration parameters can do"

 keypoints:
-- "ArgosQC for near-real-time data"
+- "using ArgosQC to collect and process satellite position data in near-real-time"
 ---

 ArgosQC for near-real-time data is an essential automated process that uses state-space models (calling the underneath aniMotum R package) to filter noisy Argos satellite location data from vendors like SMRU and Wildlife Computers.
 Its effectiveness relies on configuring species-specific movement parameters and interpreting diagnostic outputs to produce reliable animal movement tracks for ecological research.